Tigers Report

 Reporting

-When someone is subjected to gender discrimination, sexual harassment and sexual misconduct, they will be afforded all of the rights and protections that are guaranteed in the university's Policy on Sexual Harassment and other Sexual Misconduct (06.01.60).
+When someone is subjected to sex discrimination, sexual harassment and sexual misconduct, they will be afforded all of the rights and protections that are guaranteed in the university's Policy on Sex Discrimination, Sex-Based Harassment, and Retaliation (06.01.60).

 Submit a Title IX Report, Sexual Harassment and/or Other Sexual Misconduct Report